secure-foundations/veri-titan/bv_exprs/README.md

 after building, update `PYTHONPATH` variable, this is for my laptop:
 `export PYTHONPATH="~/Desktop/research/open_titan/boolector/build/lib:$PYTHONPATH"`

+also update the`PATH` variable to include where `boolector` is located, this is for my laptop `export PATH="~/Desktop/research/open_titan/boolector/build/bin/:$PATH"`

 ## running example:

-`python orchestrate.py 2` will run a 2 bits version of the example in `boolector.py`, create a cnf file, a trace file, and a png representing the resolution proof in a `gen` directory.
+`python test_proof.py xor 10` will run a 10 bits version of the `xor` test in `bv_exprs.py`.
+It will create a smt2 file, a cnf file, a trace file, and a png representing the resolution proof in a `gen` directory.
+The png will be skipped if the graph is too large.